What you need to know today about the virus outbreak

+In the United States, the confirmed death toll from the virus exceeded 100,000 — the highest by far in the world.
+Nations from Mexico to Chile to Brazil are struggling with surging cases and overwhelmed hospitals.

-Here are some of AP’s top stories Tuesday on the world’s coronavirus pandemic.
-Follow APNews.com/VirusOutbreak for updates through the day and APNews.com/UnderstandingtheOutbreak for stories explaining some of its complexities.
+Here are some of AP’s top stories Wednesday on the world’s coronavirus pandemic.
+Follow APNews.com/VirusOutbreak for updates throughout the day and APNews.com/UnderstandingtheOutbreak for stories explaining some of its complexities.

 WHAT’S HAPPENING TODAY: